Gorgios/advent-2022/README.md

 #### Day 18
 * Christmas is comming!
 18th day puzzles were not very hard.
 Maybe I would changed my mind if I tried to find optimal solution.
 Anyway, I went for tricky solution using bfs and works fine.

+#### Day 20
+* Quite fun puzzle!
+After a plenty of failed submissions I realized that elements are not distinct (I used map to store value-Node pairs ...).
+Good I checked that ;)